mikezotovdev/optimizer/README.md

       delay: 0,
       preventInterval: false,             //You don't know how user can make your optimized element not visible
-      interval: 500                       // and thats why want to check - is element still visible every 500ms }],
+      interval: 500                       // and thats why want to check - is element still visible every 500ms },
+   {
+     selector: '.modal-close',
+     event: 'click'
+   }],
-   delay: 300                             //This delay belongs to all triggers: if you didn't set own delay for some trigger, };                                        // this value (300ms) will be inherited
+   delay: 500                             //This delay belongs to all triggers: if you didn't set own delay for some trigger, };                                        // this value (300ms) will be inherited
 ```